pxlsspace/Pxls/extras/README.md

 `logs/timelapse.py` allows for creating timelapses out of a `default_board.dat` (initial canvas state) and a `pixels.log` file (found in the _logs/_ directory).
 It might also ask for the canvas width and palette used.

 The script allows for customizing the output.
-Use the `--help` parameter to kow more.
+Use the `--help` parameter to know more.

 ### Running